RARE-PEPES/wp-rarepepes/README.md

 This is a plugin that creates a shortcode to display rare asset data.

+## Prerequisites
+The Gulp dev setup works on Node 16.10.0 and not Node 18.

 ## Description

 This plugin provides a shortcode that you can use to fetch and display data about rare assets.